caojohnny/data-benchmark/README.md

 combined and each tested.
 The test procedure first inserts some specified number of data into the storage first to simulate there being existing data.
 The test performs a warm-up and then performs a second measurement round.
-Both will first insert/upsert a constant number of entries and then selects a single random entry for the store and query operations.
+Both will insert/upsert a constant number of entries and then select a single random entry for the store and query operations, respectively.

 This is not designed as a microbenchmark.
 The benchmark results are supposed to be an estimate of the "system" performance, that is, how different storage